 The advantages of using us to switch.

 Thirdly, it doesn't cost you anything.
-We don't charge you, and the prices you get will be the same as if you went to the supplier directly.
+We don't charge you, and the prices for the tariff you apply for will be the same if you went to the supplier directly.

 How can I tell which tariffs earn you a commission on?

-On the results page, tariffs will have either an "Apply" button or an "Enquire" button.
+On the results page, some tariffs will have an "Apply" button next to them.
 An "Apply" button allows you to make an application.
 If that application goes through successfully then we will earn a commission.
-If there is an "Enquire" button then you can't make an application and we do not earn a commission.

 How do your commission deals affect the results I see?